rwmyers46/rwmyers46.github.io/_pages/projects.md

 ![image-left](/images/deer.jpg){: .align-left}

 <p>Applied convolutional neural networks with Keras / TensorFlow to compute regional species classification using imagery from Texas wildlife cameras and Microsoft Cognitive Services API.
-Data were stored in S3, [cleaned with AWS Rekognition](https://rwmyers46.github.io/verify-labels-rekognition/), processed on EC2 GPU, and presented with Tableau.
+Data were stored in S3, <a href="https://rwmyers46.github.io/verify-labels-rekognition/">verified with AWS Rekognition</a>, processed on EC2 GPU, and presented with Tableau.
 The deployed model's functionality demonstrated text notifications to mobile devices using AWS SNS when species were positively identified.  </p>

 <a href="https://github.com/rwmyers46/CNN-Species-Identification" class="btn btn--info">View on Github</a>